|

 that psychological divorce starts much earlier, when one

-partner admits significant marital discomfort - i.e. anxiety, hurt,
+partner admits significant relationship discomfort - i.e. anxiety, hurt,

 anger, frustration, distrust, irritation, and disrespect.
 A purist

-may say that divorce really starts when a needy adult makes
+may say that divorce really starts when an

 adjusting to personal and family changes regains their personal